Fair Trading Act 1986

 1. would cause detriment (whether financial or otherwise) to a party if it were applied, enforced, or relied on.

-1. In determining whether a term of a consumer contract or small trade contract is unfair, the court may take into account any matters it thinks relevant, but must take into account—
+1. In determining whether a term of a consumer contract or specified trade contract is unfair, the court may take into account any matters it thinks relevant, but must take into account—

 2. the extent to which the term is transparent; and